Standards of Practice

 The University Health Center is available for:

-Employees -- There is a $10 co-pay each time an employee or dependent is seen at the UHC with no other charges being made.
-Blood work has a $5 fee.
-The co-pay is accepted in the form of cash or check or can be deducted from paycheck.
+Employees -- There is a $20 co-pay each time an employee or dependent is seen at the UHC.
+The co-pay is accepted in the form of cash, check or can be deducted from payroll.
 No credit/debit cards are accepted at this time.

 Students -- All charges incurred at the UHC will be charged to the student's account.
 The UHC will submit claims for students using Southern's student insurance.
 The insurance reimbursement is posted to the student's account when it is received.
 The UHC is unable to process claims for students with private insurance, so students should plan to file their own insurance.
 A walk-out statement summarizing fees for services provided is available upon request.